Kruithne/nwjs-installer/README.md

 `@kogs/nwjs` makes this simple with the `--locale <locales>` option, where `<locales>` is a comma-separated list of locales to include.

+You can find a list of locales supported by Chromium [here](https://chromium.googlesource.com/chromium/src/build/config/+/refs/heads/main/locales.gni).

 ```bash
 nwjs --locale "sw,en-GB,en_US"
 ```